hargoniX/bachelor/thesis/thesis.typ

     (from_raw_parts(ptr, mid), from_raw_parts(ptr.add(mid), len - mid))
 }
 ```]
-Note that we had to declare the function itself as `unsafe` as well since calling
+Note that we had to declare the function itself as `unsafe` since calling
-`unsafe` functions is "viral" in Rust.
+`unsafe` functions is "viral" in Rust, i.e. if something calls `unsafe` code
+it is considered `unsafe` itself.
 That said we can provide safe API wrappers
-around them that ensure preconditions for using the unsafe API are met.
+around them that ensure preconditions for using the `unsafe` API are met.
 In this
 example, we have to ensure that `mid <= len` to prevent the second slice from
 pointing into memory outside of the original one:
 #sourcecode[```rust